The Birdathon is Back for 2024!

 Find sponsors.
 A person can sponsor your team with either a fixed donation or an amount per species your team sees.

 Celebrate!
 Join the other teams on Saturday evening after 6 p.m. for tale-swapping, prizes and mild bragging.
-The location will be posted soon.
+The celebration will be at Jackson Creek Pizza at 700 Biddle Rd., Medford..

 Past Birdathon teams: